- What information about my application do my recommenders get?

 - What do you ask on the LANGUAGE ASSESSMENT?

-1. "[Has the student] planned for the SA experience?
+1. "[Has the student] planned for the study abroad experience?
 We [Academic Advisor and student] discussed the possibility that there could be a negative academic impact if the student does not properly plan for the experience, including what courses to take prior to and after the study abroad program."

 2. "[Will study abroad] enrich the academic experience?
 Our [Academic Advisor and student] conversation actively encouraged the student to assess their ability to pursue study abroad in a way that enriches their academic experience."